danielsf/Carom/README.md

 - The number of times the chi-squared function has been called.
 This could be different from the first column if points have been called at which the chi-squared function returned an exception but caught it gracefully, in which case Dalex will not include the point in its history.
-Also note thhat this column will only be non-zero if the chi-squared function's `operator()` increments the `_called` member variable (see below, where we explain how to implement your own chi-squared function).
+Also note that this column will only be non-zero if the chi-squared function's `operator()` increments the `_called` member variable (see below, where we explain how to implement your own chi-squared function).